 Send money to your friend’s account in US dollars, euros or British pounds.

-Circle isn’t just a payment app, it’s a good option for international money transfers.
-Circle offers excellent exchange rates that beat other money transfer services.
-And you’ll also get instant transfers and zero fees for sending, receiving or withdrawing money.
+Circle isn’t just a payment app: It’s also a good option for international money transfers.
+Circle offers excellent exchange rates that can beat other money transfer services.
+And you also get instant transfers and no fees for sending, receiving or withdrawing money.

 |Min.
 Transfer Amount||$0|

 Minimum transfer time

 |3 - 5 days|